Chlorine Poisoning: Toxicity Causes, Symptoms, and Treatment Options

 Usually, these symptoms develop immediately after inhalation or ingestion of chlorine.
 Therefore, diagnosing chlorine poisoning becomes easy.

-Treatment of Chlorine Poisoning
+Treatment of chlorine poisoning

 Here are some tips for treating chlorine poisoning.